Ester: Carbonylation

-Alkenes undergo "hydroesterification" in the presence of metal carbonyl catalysts.
+Alkenes undergo carboalkoxylation in the presence of metal carbonyl catalysts.
 Esters of propanoic acid are produced commercially by this method:

 A preparation of methyl propionate is one illustrative example.

 The carbonylation of methanol yields methyl formate, which is the main commercial source of formic acid.
 The reaction is catalyzed by sodium methoxide:

 Addition of carboxylic acids to alkenes and alkynes

 In hydroesterification, alkenes and alkynes insert into the O\sH bond of carboxylic acids.
-Vinyl acetate is produced industrially by the addition of acetic acid to acetylene in the presence of zinc acetate catalysts: Presently, zinc acetate is used as the catalyst:
+Vinyl acetate is produced industrially by the addition of acetic acid to acetylene in the presence of zinc acetate catalysts:

 Vinyl acetate can also be produced by palladium-catalyzed reaction of ethylene, acetic acid, and oxygen:

 Silicotungstic acid is used to manufacture ethyl acetate by the alkylation of acetic acid by ethylene:

 From aldehydes

-The Tishchenko reaction involve disproportionation of an aldehyde in the presence of an anhydrous base to give an ester.
+The Tishchenko reaction involves disproportionation of an aldehyde in the presence of an anhydrous base to give an ester.
 Catalysts are aluminium alkoxides or sodium alkoxides.
 Benzaldehyde reacts with sodium benzyloxide (generated from sodium and benzyl alcohol) to generate benzyl benzoate.
 The method is used in the production of ethyl acetate from acetaldehyde.